jubril-adeyi/terraform-mini-project/README.md

 * Route53 service for serving a public DNS that will be routed to the Application load balancer.
 Also, terraform code to create an host-inventory file; containing Ip addresses of the provisioned ec2 instances.

+Ansible code for System configuration on the provisioned instances to set up the servers with the following :

+* Configuration of an Apache web-server with HTML content that identifies the hostname of each server; This is to demonstrate the load balancer functioning.
+# Prerequisites

+* AWS account IAM credentials with necessary permisions for provision resources
+* AWS CLI Installed on your machine
+* Terraform Installed on your machine
+* Ansible Installed on your machine

 ```bash
  aws configure
  ```